 It is super important to keep your skin properly clean though, so look for natural, gentle cleansers, alcohol free toners, and try to decongest the skin using exfoliating products containing vitamin A or fruit acid instead of aggressive grain based scrubs.

 Be sure to use a moisturiser – it’s super important to help balance the skin and to nourish it, but look for something light and oil free so that you don’t clog pores.

-Stock up on disposable wash cloths, making sure you use a fresh, clean one every single time you wash your face and although it’s a nuisance, changing your pillowcase every night can really help too.
+Although it’s a nuisance, changing your pillowcase every night can really help too.
 Use an overnight balm to repair and heal skin when you sleep – although it is oily and you might feel apprehensive to use it if you have oily skin, it’s super balancing and nourishing; it’ll be just what your skin needs.

 Of course, we all know this already, but don’t touch your skin and don’t pick it!
 I know it can be hard, but this is so important and will make a huge difference.
 If you can manage not to touch it, you won’t spread infection around your face, plus you’ll avoid worsening existing blemishes and causing scarring too.

 Stress can be a major factor in acne.
 When the body is stressed, it leads to hormone imbalances that can make the skin oily and spot prone.
 It’s a bit of a vicious circle, because having bad skin can make you feel stressed in the first place.
 Try to give yourself a moment to relax and release tension; there are lots of really effective ways of relieving stress and these are some of my favourites:

 Read my post about meditation to find out how to get started if you haven’t tried meditating before – it’s a great way to de-stress the mind.